Let’s face it. The last two years have been difficult.

 Internal communicators have been in the thick of it all, burdened with the unenviable task of communicating generally bad news.

-You may have had to pivot your comms strategy to reflect a newsroom model, reporting as events unfold — and even preparing messages ahead of time, such as many did following the leaked draft of Roe v.
+You may have had to pivot your comms strategy to reflect a newsroom model, reporting as events unfold.
+Or maybe you're even preparing messages ahead of time, such as many did following the leaked draft of Roe v.
 Wade in May 2022.
 And what makes your job all the more difficult is the fact that the timing of global events is often unexpected and jarring.

 So how have communicators been juggling the demands of these harsh realities with their company’s response, employee concerns, and, most importantly, the anxiety caused by it all?

-Three internal communications experts taught us their methods of dealing with anxiety over world events, and how they handle their own anxiety in these uncertain times.
+Three internal communications experts taught us their methods of dealing with anxiety about world events, and how they handle their own anxiety in these uncertain times.

 Here's what they shared: